uwcirg/keycloak-waverifyplus/README.md

 ---

-### 2. spi-demographic
+### 2. authenticator-demographic

-**spi-demographic** is a Keycloak Service Provider Interface (SPI) implementation that integrates demographic validation into the Keycloak ecosystem.
+**authenticator-demographic** is a Keycloak Service Provider Interface (SPI) implementation that integrates demographic validation into the Keycloak ecosystem.
 It communicates with the **mock-vp** server to perform demographic validation and provides a mechanism to extend Keycloak functionality with custom logic.

-For more details, see the [spi-demographic README](modules/spi-demographic/README.md).
+For more details, see the [authenticator-demographic README](modules/authenticator-demographic/README.md).

 ---